lachrist/aran/README.md

 ### `aran.namespace`

-The name of the global variable holding the advice.
+The name of the variable holding the advice.

 ```js
 {